Mount Saint Mary College’s Education programs are fully

 through a carefully planned sequence of courses taught by veteran

 Adolescence with Special Education and Middle School

-or chemistry must complete the major as listed in the catalog.
+or Chemistry must complete the major as listed in the Undergraduate

-Students seeking certification in social studies must complete a
+Catalog.
+Students seeking certification in Social Studies must

 requirements, to be prepared to teach the different types of